Frequently Asked Questions

 The benefits of the TAG program are numerous, but to name a few:

 - You will be guaranteed a spot at UIC within the degree program of your choosing.

 - You will receive transfer counseling from a member of the UIC Transfer Assistance Center to ensure you are taking the right steps and are on-track to transfer.

-- You will be invited to participate in events both on your campus and ours that focus on TAG students.
+- You will be invited to participate in events both on your campus and ours.

 - You will receive your admission decision sooner than most transfer students applying for the same semester.

 What if I’m not qualified for TAG or I wish to apply for a degree that is not part of TAG?

 If you do not qualify for TAG you will want to be sure to follow your transferology guide to ensure you are taking the courses required for your degree program at UIC.
 This ensures that when you are ready to apply you may simply apply as a transfer student through our regular transfer process.
 Be sure to meet with your advisor at your community college as well.

 Does it matter that I am an international or undocumented student?